Jack Irons: Eleven

 After Irons left Red Hot Chili Peppers, he went to a psychiatric hospital to receive treatment.
 After a brief stint with Joe Strummer's backing band the Latino Rockabilly War, Irons teamed up with Johannes and Shneider in 1990 to form Eleven.
 With Eleven, Irons recorded the albums Awake in a Dream (1991) and Eleven (1993).
-Midway through the recording of Eleven's third album, Thunk (1995), Irons departed to drum with Pearl Jam, and Matt Cameron of Soundgarden played drums on the album's remaining four tracks.
+Midway through the recording of Eleven's third album, Thunk (1995), Irons left to drum with Pearl Jam, and Matt Cameron of Soundgarden played drums on the album's remaining four tracks.
 Irons returned to the band once again in 2002 prior to the recording of the band's fifth album, Howling Book (2003).
 Shneider died on July 2, 2008, following a battle with cancer.
 Prior to Shneider's death, the band was working on a sixth album due for release in the fall of 2008.

 Pearl Jam

-Bassist Jeff Ament and guitarist Stone Gossard invited Irons to join Mookie Blaylock, the band that would become Pearl Jam, in 1990, when the band was first forming and still looking for a singer and a drummer.
-Although he did not join the band at that time because he was committed to his own band, Eleven, he did pass on a cassette of the band's work to a singer and local musician in San Diego named Eddie Vedder.
-Irons had formed a friendship with Vedder after meeting him through the Southern California music scene and would play basketball with him.
+Bassist Jeff Ament and guitarist Stone Gossard invited Irons to join Mookie Blaylock, the band that became Pearl Jam, in 1990, when the band was first forming and still looking for a singer and a drummer.
+Although he did not join the band at that time because he was committed to Eleven, he did pass on a cassette of the band's work to a singer and local musician in San Diego named Eddie Vedder.
+Irons had formed a friendship with Vedder after meeting him through the Southern California music scene and played basketball with him.
 Vedder subsequently joined the band.
 Irons also called the Red Hot Chili Peppers in 1991 and asked the band to allow Vedder's new group to open for the band on its forthcoming Blood Sugar Sex Magik tour.

 Irons became the drummer for Pearl Jam in late 1994 following the firing of drummer Dave Abbruzzese.
 His first recording with the band was "Hey Foxymophandlemama, That's Me" for Vitalogy (1994).
 Gossard said, "Jack entered the band right at the end of making Vitalogy.
 Jack's a breath of fresh air, a family man.
 Everybody had a strong sense of friendship with him immediately.
 He was just there to play drums and help out."
 Irons made his debut with the band at Neil Young's 1994 Bridge School Benefit, but he was not officially announced as the band's new drummer until its 1995 Self-Pollution satellite radio broadcast, a four-and-a-half-hour-long "pirate" broadcast out of Seattle, Washington which was available to any radio stations that wanted to carry it.
 Irons joined the group and played Pearl Jam's live shows supporting the Vitalogy album.